 Gender dysphoria is complicated.
 It can sometimes be accompanied by psychological or psychiatric problems.
 It is important to have an evaluation by an expert to: 1) make sure that gender dysphoria is the correct diagnosis (because other conditions can have similar features); 2) check for any other psychiatric conditions that might confuse the picture; and 3) start treating those other conditions if they exist.
 Without this evaluation, hormonal treatment may not work as well for you.
 These evaluations are best done by a qualified mental health professional, which is why the Standards of Care guidelines for sex reassignment by WPATH recommend this.

-For patients planning sex reassignment, meeting with a mental health provider can also help inform them about the possibilities and limitations of sex reassignment and other kinds of treatment in order to prevent unrealistically high expectations.
-The mental health provider can also help patients be prepared for and cope with the life changes (social and emotional) that will come with sex reassignment.
+For patients planning gender confirmation, meeting with a mental health provider can also help inform them about the possibilities and limitations of gender confirmation surgery and other kinds of treatment in order to prevent unrealistically high expectations.
+The mental health provider can also help patients be prepared for and cope with the life changes (social and emotional) that will come with gender confirmation.